 Sporadic disease in which tremors are observed in newborn piglets.
-They appear from birth and with age, they are reduced.
+They appear at birth and are reduced with age.

 Alternative names: Piglets with tremors

 This is a sporadic disease seen in newborn piglets.
 It usually affects more than one piglet per litter.
-If tremors are so severe preventing piglets to find a nipple and then nurse, then mortality can be high.
-The mortality in a litter or in an outbreak may increase by 3-10% of the normal rate.
-This problem decreases as affected piglets grow.
+If tremors are so severe they prevent piglets finding a nipple to nurse, then mortality can be high.
+The mortality in an affected litter or in an outbreak may increase by 3-10% of the normal rate.
+This problem decreases as the affected piglets grow.

-It would be hard not to find a farm that throughout its history has not had one or more litters with congenital tremors.
-Currently 6 different causes are recognized: two are genetic causes, two viral agents, one due to a chemical substance and another category for unknown causes.
-During an infection few symptoms are observed, probably because an immunity has been established in the population of sows.
+It would be hard to find a farm that throughout its history has not had one or more litters with congenital tremors.
+Currently 6 different causes are recognized: two are genetic, two viral agents, one due to a chemical substance and another category for unknown causes.
+In infections cases, few symptoms are observed, probably because an immunity has been established in the population of sows.
 However in farms with gilts, there may be major outbreaks involving up to 80% of litters during the first farrow.
 This represents an unquantifiable risk to a farm of gilts.

 - Nervous symptoms, e.g. body contractions.

 - Increased mortality.

 - Muscle tremors, which are only observed when piglets walk and not when they sleep.